 Why PILE when I can FILE!

-I love Evernote!
+I love Evernote and iOS has really improved the functionality of its Notes app.
 As I move toward a paperless environment, I am scanning my documents (with my iPhone!) and storing them in Evernote.
 It is my virtual file cabinet and the information is available to me through my desktop, laptop, and mobile devices.
-One of the best resources I’ve found for learning how to use Evernote is Evernote Essentials by Brett Kelly ($29).
-The best part of filing my documents, ideas, and papers in Evernote is the peace of mind that comes from knowing I can find it if I need it.
+The best part of filing my documents, ideas, and papers in Evernote is the peace of mind that comes from knowing I can find it if and when I need it.

-If you are the proud owner of a dumbphone, please ignore this one.
 As the owner of a smartphone, I have come to rely on my phone to do some of the heavy lifting in my organizational battle.
 There are amazing apps for scheduling, to-do lists, reminders, and keeping track of information.
-But this amazing tool can often become my greatest distraction because I easily get caught up racing to get 15,000 more coins on Temple Run 2.
+But this amazing tool can often become my greatest distraction.
+There’s a day of reckoning for iPhone owners when iOS12 drops with Screen Time.
+This feature will track how many minutes, hours, days, life (you get it) you’ve pulled that thing out and stared at the screen.
 If you find yourself struggling in this area as well then old fashioned paper and pen might be your best bet.

 There are hundreds of organizational systems.
 Google some.
 I have asked my organized friends what they do.
 The point is to find a system that works and then work the system.
 The tricky part for me is sticking with it.
 I’m often tempted to keep looking for a better system while clutter keeps clobbering me.